nico-ru/so-process-simulation/README.md

 ## Description

 The simulated system aims to mimic a webshop system consisting of individual services.
 Each service is responsible for a specific domain in the ordering process.
 Purpose is to generate a log of the underlying workflow of the system.
 This log containing the data transferred in the communication between services.
-Following figure illustrates the implementsd system:
+Following figure illustrates the implemented system:

 ![Illustration of the implemented webshop micorservice system](webshop_system.png)